-I was lucky enough to call Hawaii home for 4 months.
-When choosing a destination to travel to for a semester abroad, Hawaii was an obvious choice.
-I studied at Hawaii Pacific University and lived in the lovely little town of Kailua.
-During my time on the Hawaiian Islands, I uncovered a few truths about life in Hawaii.
-This blog will tell you all about my experience living in Hawaii.
+During my time living in Oahu and exploring the Hawaiian Islands, I uncovered a few truths about life in Hawaii.
+Today I am going to share the reality of living in Hawaii.
 From the good to the bad to the ugly, I will touch on it all.

 The beach is never far away!

 No matter where you are living in Oahu, you can be sure that the beach isn’t far.
 Hawaii has some of the most beautiful beaches and best waves in the world.
 From the white powdery sand beaches of Lanikai to the surfing beaches of the north shore and everything in between, you are guaranteed to find a beach you love!
 If you are living in Oahu, pack your swimmers, towel, sunscreen, water and some snacks and head to one of Oahu’s Best Beaches.

 There are endless hikes to choose from

 Every time I talk to someone about hiking I hear of more and more trails.
 I have been living in Oahu for 4 months, hiking every week and I still have a long (and growing) list of hikes I am yet to do.
 There are some great blogs such as Unreal Hawaii and Best of Oahu that provide information on more hikes than you can possibly do.
 Some of my favourite hikes include Koko Head, Olomana Three Peaks and Lanikai Pillboxes.

 Not only are the options endless, the hiking trails in Hawaii offer some of the best views in the world.

 If you are living on Oahu, I challenge you to experience a new hiking trail for yourself each week!

 Taking a weekend trip to another Island is a reality